telent/epsilon/README.md

 ## Dependencies

-Whenever you change `deps.edn` you also need to update `deps.json`.
+Whenever you change `deps.edn`, and assuming you care about building the production build with Nix, you will also need to update `deps.json`.
 Do this by running something like

 ```
 $ CLJ_CONFIG=.
 CLJ_CACHE=. clojure -A:build -A:nixtract -Srepro  -Sforce  -m nixtract deps.json